carlosrod723/ML-Loan-Default-Predictor/README.md

 ## Conclusion

 This project demonstrates how hyperparameter tuning and advanced modeling can improve loan default prediction.
 By comparing multiple models and understanding their performance through metrics such as recall and F1-score, we are better equipped to identify borrowers at risk of default.
 The insights gained here provide a strong foundation for further exploration, such as integrating explainable AI techniques to understand model decisions at a granular level.

----

-Feel free to modify or expand upon this README as needed.
-Let me know if you need any further adjustments or additional sections!